Nikith5949/Isola-AI/README.txt

-to execute the code you should use the next two lines:-
+to execute the code you should use the next two lines on terminal:-

 ghc -o Isola Isola.hs